 |We create a firebird.conf file, tailored for the needs of your database and application.

-|We check an existing hardware configuration, fix problems if possible or provide detailed guidance how to fix them.
-Also, we provide a draft of hardware specification if upgrade needed.|
+|We check an existing hardware/VM and OS configuration, fix problems if possible, or provide detailed guidance on how to fix them.
+Also, we provide a draft of hardware specifications/VM changes if an upgrade needed.

-|We check transactions' flow in your database and give a conclusion how transactions control can be improved, including practical recommendations for maintenance.
+|We check transactions' flow in your database and give a conclusion on how transaction control can be improved, including practical recommendations for maintenance.

 Figure 1.
 Average and maximum response times